 Lease liabilities are measured at the present value of the contractual payments due to the lessor over the term of the lease term, with the discount rate determined by reference to the Groups internal rate of return, as there is no inherent rate to the lease readily determinable.
-The internal rate of return (ICR) which is the average Barclays interbank rate for the year + 0.75%, (overall 3.25%) which will be applied over the duration of the lease reflects the refinancing rate agreed for the loans made available by its major shareholders, which are its main source of external finance and reflects the incremental borrowing rate.
+The internal rate of return (ICR) which is the end year Barclays interbank rate for the year + 2.5%, (overall 6.00%) which was applied over the duration of the lease reflecting the refinancing rate agreed for the loans made available by its major shareholders, which are its main source of external finance and reflects the incremental borrowing rate.